Ganesh-Ramasamy/landmark-remark/README.md

 of entity and use case layers do not depend on the Entity Framework Core.

 Cross cutting layer contains API which can be used by all other layers, eg. clock or timing funtions.

+Bootstrapping layer contains the dependency management using Autofac dependency injection framework.
+It is friend to assemblies of use case and entity layers.

 ![Dependency diagram](doc/diagrams/dependency.png)